Foster carers support and allowances

 There is no middle agency to deal with.

-We have also signed up to the Foster Carer Charter (link opens in new window) which is a government sponsored initiative to recognise and underpin the valuable role foster carers play in caring for vulnerable children.
+We have also signed up to the Foster Carer Charter (PDF 1MB) which is a government sponsored initiative to recognise and underpin the valuable role foster carers play in caring for vulnerable children.